-Compare the RPD for each analyte with LCS control limits established by the QAPP or DoD QSM.
+Compare the percent recovery for each analyte with LCS control limits established by the QAPP or DoD QSM.
 If the spike percent recovery control criteria displayed in the deliverable are not the same range (i.e., outside or wider than) as those or stipulated in the QAPP or the DoD QSM, reference the required control ranges for evaluation instead of the summarized ranges in the deliverable.
 The project team should be informed to implement changes to the current deliverables or those to be created in the future.
 Follow the notification protocols outlined in the QAPP (such as UFP-QAPP Worksheet #6).

-For ISM samples, the RPDs of the replicates should be evaluated against the criteria established in the project QAPP.
-If the RPDs are greater than the acceptance limits, qualify detects for the analyte in the associated sample(s) as estimated J. Non-detects should be qualified as estimated UJ.
+For ISM laboratory sub-samples, the RSDs of the replicates should be evaluated against the criteria established in the QAPP.
+If the RSDs are greater than the acceptance limits, qualify detects for the analyte in the associated sample(s) as estimated J. Non-detects should be qualified as estimated UJ.

-If the MS or MSD percent recoveries were greater than the upper control limit, qualify detects for the analyte in the associated parent sample as estimated J+.
+If the MS or MSD percent recoveries were greater than the upper control limit, qualify detects for the analyte in the associated samples as estimated J+.
 Non-detects should not be qualified.

-If the MS or MSD percent recoveries were less than the lower acceptance limit but \ge 30%, qualify detects for the analyte in the associated parent sample as estimated J- and non-detects as estimated UJ.
+If the MS or MSD percent recoveries were less than the lower acceptance limit but $\ge 30\%$ , qualify detects for the analyte in the associated samples as estimated J- and non-detects as estimated UJ.

-If the percent recoveries were < 30%, qualify detects for the analyte in the associated parent sample as estimated J- and non-detects as X, exclusion data recommended.
+If the percent recoveries were < 30%, qualify detects for the analyte in the associated samples as estimated J- and non-detects as X, exclusion data recommended.

-If the MS/MSD or parent sample result/LD pair RPDs were greater than the acceptance limits ($\leq 20\%$ per QSM), qualify detects for the analyte in the associated sample(s) as estimated J. Non-detects should be qualified as estimated UJ.
+If the MS/MSD or parent sample result/LD pair RPDs were greater than the acceptance limits ( $\leq 20\%$ per QSM), qualify detects for the analyte in the associated sample(s) as estimated J. Non-detects should be qualified as estimated UJ.
+Evaluation of LD RPD when one or more results are below LOQ may require evaluation of absolute differences or qualitative evaluation in a manner similar to field duplicate evaluations, see method requirements or refer to section 3.3.2.

 MS/MSD exceedances due to the presence of a target analyte in the parent sample at > 4x the spike concentration should not necessarily result in any qualifications.
-If a Post Digestion Spike (PDS) or Dilution Test (DT) was performed and can be evaluated for the analyte in question, use the PDS or DT results and apply professional judgment to determine if the associated data should be qualified.
+If a Post

+Digestion Spike (PDS) or Dilution Test (DT) was performed and can be evaluated for the analyte in question, use the PDS or DT results and apply professional judgment to determine if the associated data should be qualified.
 Document which target analytes were affected and the application of professional judgment in the data validation report.

 Note: The above qualifiers assume no PDS or DT was performed for failed MS/MSD control limits.
 If a PDS or DT was performed, see section 4.4 for possible qualifiers.
+If matrix interference effects are confirmed, then an alternative test method should be considered or the current test method modified, so that the analysis is not affected by the same interference.
+The use of a standard-addition analysis procedure may also be used to compensate for this effect (Section 4.4.1 below).